Information Design in Optimal Auctions: Outline of the solution

 \section{Outline of the solution}

-Here we outline the steps to solve the information design problems.
-The key idea, as we mention in the introduction, is to reduce the problems into tractable finite-dimensional constrained optimization problems.
+Here we outline the steps to solve the information design problems we encounter.
+As we mentioned in the introduction, the key idea is to reduce the problems into tractable, finite-dimensional constrained optimization problems.

-\begin{enumerate} \item We first present two preliminary lemmas to restrict the class of distributions of interest to the information designer:
+\begin{enumerate} \item We first present two preliminary lemmas to restrict the class of distributions of interest:

-\begin{enumerate} \item In solving the seller-worst information structure, we can assume without loss of generality that the virtual values are nonnegative.
-In solving the buyer-optimal information structure, similarly, we can also show that the virtual values are \textquotedblleft almost nonnegative\textquotedblright\ in the sense that they are nonnegative except for some mass may be placed at signal $x=0$ (Lemma \ref{almost_nonneg}).